Four Essential Steps to Follow Before Moving Abroad

 So, you’ve decided to go abroad!

-You’ve decided to take the leap and perhaps teach abroad for a couple of years, or to travel for a few months, or to retire internationally… Whatever the reason is, your big decision to travel abroad needs to be accompanied by a list of essential to-do items that you should follow through with before leaving.
+You’ve decided to take the leap and perhaps teach abroad for a couple of years, or to travel for a few months, or to retire internationally… Whatever the reason is, your big decision to travel abroad needs to be accompanied by this list of 4 essential (but easy) steps to follow before going abroad to make your new journey as exciting as possible!

 The key thing for you to remember before going abroad is to prepare yourself as much as possible.
 There’s nothing better to bring with you on your travels abroad than peace of mind.

-Following these three essential (but easy!) steps before you embark will put you more at ease.
+These 4 essential (but easy!) steps to follow before going abroad will put you more at ease.

 Research, research, research.
 This will make it easier for you to prepare what to pack, what documents you need to complete before going abroad (visas and other documentation can take a few weeks to a few months to process, so you need to account for waiting time), what costs to expect, and what kind of insurance you’ll need while abroad.